mapoulos/callimachus-gregory-nazianzus-diss/dissertation/Dissertation.md

 Gregory and Callimachus are both strict with correption and hiatus, though they exhibit different preferences.
 In Callimachus correption tends to occur at 1.5, 5.5, 8, and 9.5, and is typically avoided at 3.5, 4, and 7.5.[^338] In the passages from Gregory, correption occurs at 2, 6, 8.
 As for hiatus, Callimachus avoided it between metra, except with the conjunction ἤ or words originally containing a digamma.
 Within metra, hiatus occurred only after the princeps when the metron was dactylic (e.g. *Hec.* fr.
 9.1 κολουραίῃ ὑπὸ πέτρῃ).
 Gregory shows the reverse tendency: he admits hiatus primarily between metra but not within.
 Hiatus tends to occur, as in other later poets,[^339] after the first metron (e.g. *Poem. arc.* 3.59 τέμνει, ὄφρα) and after the fourth metron (the bucolic diaeresis).
 Fully half of the instances of hiatus in the passages analyzed occur between the fourth and fifth foot at the bucolic diaeresis.
 There is variation between the works, however.
 Hiatus at the bucolic diaeresis occurs only once in *Poem. arc.* 3 (line 64), but six times in *DRS* 294–392 (296, 305, 307, 312, 365, and 379).
 Thus we see that Gregory conforms much more closely to Callimachus’ rules for hiatus in *Poem. arc.* 3 than in *DRS*.
 Hiatus occurs five times in 93 lines: one instance occurs with ἤ (54), one with a word with an historical digamma (καί οἱ 14), and one within a metron (47).
 Gregory thus only twice departs sharply from Callimachean practice (*Poem. arc.*  59 and 64).
 It is clear Gregory took care to construct metrically correct and sophisticated hexameters and it appears that he striving for a Callimachean sound particularly in *Poem. arc.* 3.

 #### Prosody
 Gregory’s takes considerably more license in his prosody than he does in his metrics.
 He is considerably more flexible than even Homer in admitting short syllables before consonantal clusters.
 For instance, at *Poem. arc.* 3.15 he scans γυμνὴν  as an iamb (˘ ¯).
 The LfGRE lists no precedent for this unusual scansion.[^340] Notable also is *Poem. arc.* 3.42 where ἄκτιστον is scanned as a dactyl.
 In Homer, the only instances of a short vowel not being lengthened by consonantal cluster στ occur at *Od* 21.178, 183 (ἐκ δὲ στέατος ἔνεικε).
-Following Homeric practice, Gregory allows a short vowel to be lengthened by the a concluding ν, ρ, or σ of the following word (*e.g.* *carm.* 1.2.17 11 τυτθὸν ὑποείξας, where τυθὸν is scanned as a spondee).[^341] Furthermore, on occasion Gregory  does not observe traditional vowel lengths for the dichrona (α ι υ), though his “false quantities” are more common in iambic than in hexametric verse.[^342] In my passages, I have observed four prosodic irregularities: *Poem. arc.* 3.29: ἡμῖν scanned as a trochee´ *DRS* 294: κειμήλια, with the opening syllable scanned short; *DRS* 314: λιτῇσι, with the opening syllable scanned short;  *DRS* 353: θείαν, with the ultimate syllable scanned short.
+Following Homeric practice, Gregory allows a short vowel to be lengthened by the a concluding ν, ρ, or σ of the following word (*e.g.* *carm.* 1.2.17 11 τυτθὸν ὑποείξας, where τυθὸν is scanned as a spondee).[^341] Furthermore, on occasion Gregory  does not observe traditional vowel lengths for the dichrona (α ι υ), though his “false quantities” are more common in iambic than in hexametric verse.[^342] In my passages, I have observed four prosodic irregularities: *Poem. arc.* 3.29: ἡμῖν scanned as a trochee; *DRS* 294: κειμήλια, with the opening syllable scanned short; *DRS* 314: λιτῇσι, with the opening syllable scanned short;  *DRS* 353: θείαν, with the ultimate syllable scanned short.
 In all instances but *DRS* 314 (λιτῇσι), there is an easy emendation that observes classical prosody.
 See the appendix of textual discussions for further detail.
 Gregory thus seems to depart occasionally from classical prosody, perhaps intentionally, but only on rare occasions.
 As Simelidis has noted,[^343] much more text-critical work must be done on Gregory before we can properly grasp the extent to which his prosody departed from classical norms.

 #### Repetitions
 Simelidis has aptly noted Gregory’s penchant for repetitions of all sorts.[^344] Gregory is fond of stylistic devices like alliteration and anaphora, but even on occasion repeats larger pieces of text in close proximity.
 Indeed, as we will see in Chapter 4, Gregory sometimes has passages of 10–15 lines that occur in more than one poem.
 I here wish to focus upon smaller-scale repetitions, especially alliteration, anaphora, and juxtaposed prosodic variants.
 Though such stylistic features are hardly exclusive to Gregory and Callimachus, anaphora and juxtaposed prosodic variants in particular are prominent in the Cyrenaean poet and I think it likely that Gregory perceived them as elements of a Callimachean style.